DFE-Digital/teacher-services-tech-docs/source/operating-a-service/incident-playbook.html.md

 After triaging the issue, the tech lead should identify:

 - any upstream services which could be contributing to the issue
-- any downstream services likely to be affected by the issue and raise incidents where needed according to the [dependent services contact details](https://docs.google.com/document/d/1E3sL-Om_NPHWHdYdLykVuiWux_6AmR5pn5KjIkQYHaI/edit#bookmark=id.5wrpa7wuk1l2).
+- any downstream services likely to be affected by the issue and raise incidents where needed

 ### 4. Create an incident Slack channel and inform the stakeholders (comms lead)

 1. Initiate the Slack IncidentBot by typing `/incident open` in the message box on #twd_git_bat channel or the #tra_digital channel (as appropriate), and hit Enter.
 2. Complete the details in the IncidentBot template, and press Enter, which will automatically create a dedicated Slack channel for the incident.
-3. Determine who needs to be contacted, based on the incident priority and affected services, using [the incident contact lists](https://docs.google.com/document/d/1E3sL-Om_NPHWHdYdLykVuiWux_6AmR5pn5KjIkQYHaI/edit#bookmark=id.djbosiwhbjjy).
+3. Determine who needs to be contacted, based on the incident priority and affected services.
+Use the incident contact list if you have one for your service.
 4. Invite the appropriate people from the contact lists to the incident channel.

 ### 5. Provide a service update to users outside DfE (comms lead)